Luning39/itemTextureJsonGenerator/README.md

 node itemTextureJsonGenerator.js
 ```

-4.Follow the prompts to input the relative folder path and namespace value.
+4.Follow the prompts to input the relative folder path and prefix(option) value.

 Once the script completes, it will generate a item_texture.json file in the current folder.